LudwigZeller/DUNE/00_DOC/DUNE_Code_Structure_Norms.md

 This is the comment that shows up as a doxygen-markdown tooltip upon hovering on any method.

 The comment of a method's **definition** is usually the tooltip that the IDE uses, therefore MISRA norms accept not having to use this type of comment for the **declaration** a second time.

+Explanations to default values or "special return values" can be freely explained, but should be free from interpretation and context.

 ```
 /**